soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 #### Review percentage

 You can specify a percentage of all the communications governed by a supervision policy if you want to reduce the amount of content to review.
 We'll randomly select that amount of content from the total percentage that matched the conditions you chose.
-If you want reviewers to review all items,you can enter **100%** in a supervision policy.
+If you want reviewers to review all items, you can enter **100%** in a supervision policy.

 ## Monitoring & reporting